142 Newent Rd. (CT 138), Lisbon, Connecticut. County/parish: New London.

 1 contributing building.

-Anshei Israel Synagogue is an historic former Orthodox Jewish synagogue building, located at 142 Newent Road, (CT 138), in Lisbon, Connecticut, in the United States.
-The synagogue was added to the National Register of Historic Places in 1995 as part of a multiple property listing of fifteen historic synagogues in Connecticut.
+Anshei Israel Synagogue is a historic former Orthodox Jewish synagogue building located at 142 Newent Road (CT 138) in Lisbon, Connecticut.
+It was added to the National Register of Historic Places in 1995 as part of a multiple property listing of 15 historic synagogues in Connecticut.

-The Orthodox congregation was founded with 15 families and constructed the synagogue in 1936.
+The Orthodox congregation was founded with 15 families who constructed the building in 1936.
 It was built by George Allen & Sons.
 The interior is a single room that is lined with five benches before the sacred ark.
-The congregation's membership dwindled throughout the 1940s and 1950s, limiting the services to holidays before finally closing in the early 1980s.
-Rules in the congregation were not as strictly enforced as in the Old World, as there was no curtain to separate the sexes and distant members were allowed to drive part of the way to its services.
-The Town of Lisbon took ownership of the property in the 1980s.
-The synagogue is currently maintained by the Lisbon Historical Society.
+The congregation's membership dwindled throughout the 1940s and 1950s, finally limiting the services to holidays before finally closing in the early 1980s.
+The Town of Lisbon took ownership of the property in the 1980s, and it is currently maintained by the Lisbon Historical Society.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/132353513